 Investors who have been watching the markets over the past few months probably won’t find that information surprising, but it’s important to remember when choosing which dividend stocks to buy.

-Although picking high-flying growth companies is a sexier endeavor, they aren’t always the smartest stocks to buy.
+After all, although picking high-flying growth companies is a spicier endeavor, they aren’t always the smartest picks.
 With passive-income yielding firms, you get the potential to make capital gains and obtain residual payouts to bolster your position.
 During a down period, dividends can also help you ride out the storm.